Keeping people safe during the cold, dark winter nights and mornings starts with preparation in early autumn and a budget of more than £2.2m.

-Members of the Environment, Development and Infrastructure Committee on Thursday (10 September) approved the 2020-2021 Winter Service Policy which sets out priorities for treatment and pre-treating routes ahead of winter hazards.
+Members of the Environment, Development and Infrastructure Committee, on Thursday 2 September, approved the 2021-22 Winter Service Policy, which prioritises how Argyll and Bute’s roads will be treated ahead of winter hazards.

 There are 31 frontline vehicles ready for action, and two spare in case of breakdown.
 We have further six vehicles, as well as tractors and ‘V’ ploughs, that can be deployed if necessary.